-Add the gin, lime juice, and simple syrup to a cocktail shaker or wide-mouth mason jar with a handful of ice.
-Shake and strain into a double-rocks or Old-fashioned glass.
-Add a handful of ice, top off with club soda, and garnish with a lime wheel.
-Enjoy!
+Add all of the ingredients to a cocktail shaker or mason jar along with a handful of ice.
+Shake vigorously and strain into a lowball glass with one large or a few small ice cubes.
+Enjoy.

 Like what you see?
 Follow me on Instagram!